akabiraka/alphafold_analysis_for_mutation/README.md

 # Project Title

-Analysis of AlphaFold2 for Modeling Structures of Wildtype and Variant Protein Sequences
+Analysis of AlphaFold2 for Modeling Structures of Wildtype and Variant Protein Sequences.
+Lets check this.

 ## What it does!!!